rocketcoder/cognitive-services-speech-nodejs/README.md

 Finally you will need to get the Subscription Key from the Profile Page.

-In the config.js file populate the SubscriptionKey property.
+In the config.js file populate the "Key" property.